How to buy Supply Network (SNL) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Supply Network Limited is an auto parts business based in Australia.
-Supply Network shares (SNL) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Supply Network has a trailing 12-month revenue of around $136.8 million.
+Supply Network shares (SNL) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Supply Network has a trailing 12-month revenue of around $162.6 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Supply Network